What Does Distance Learning Look Like Anyway?

 So what can you do?

 Continue to think about potential barriers.
 Check-in with the students and their families to see how it’s going.
-The PATINS Project has compiled a webpage with resources for distance learning which will help ensure the presentation of your content is accessible and allows all your families to feel successful.
+The PATINS Project has compiled a webpage with resources for continuous learning which will help ensure the presentation of your content is accessible and allows all your families to feel successful.

 Visit PATINS/ICAM specialists open office hours.
 These are now held twice a day at 10:00 AM and 2:00 PM EST each weekday to address questions, concerns, brainstorm, anything you need to figure out.
 We believe all students can continue to make progress during distance learning.